Escalating mental health crisis in Ukraine

 In plain terms this research project could conceivably stop the war

-So, what we are saying in plain terms is that if you support this research project and as a result, we can go ahead and convince the Ukraine government to invest in a roll out of TM to treat 500,000 PTS sufferers, then in all likelyhood peace will break out shortly after.
+So, what we are saying in plain terms is that if you support this research project and as a result, we can go ahead and convince the Ukraine government to invest in a roll out of TM to treat 500,000 PTS sufferers, then in all likelyhood peace will break out as a consequence.
 In essence then, your donation will directly help stop the fighting and end the war.

 Help us raise the funds we need

 Perhaps by now, you agree that this is a worthwhile and urgent project and one that needs your support.

 If you decide to donate, the NHRT commits to use the money raised, to apply these two approaches free of charge to 45 patients over a four-month period.
 At the same time we will carry out the all-important action research to ensure the speed and effectiveness of the future roll-out.
 Leading on from that we will develop the actual roll-out plan to teach 500,000 PTS sufferers in Ukraine.
 Then we will promote the concept to the Ukrainian health authorities so that they see the benefits for themselves of providing these methods nation-wide.